Time Series > Unit Root

 What is a Unit Root Test?

-Unit root tests are tests for stationarity in a time series.
+These are tests for stationarity in a time series.
 A time series has stationarity if a shift in time doesn’t cause a change in the shape of the distribution; unit roots are one cause for non-stationarity.

 These tests are known for having low statistical power.
 Many tests exist, in part, because none stand out as having the most power.
 Tests include: